 How are you with plants?
-Well, you’ll soon find out because they’ll be beautiful for a cozy zone in your home.
+Well, you’ll soon find out because they’ll be beautiful for a cosy zone in your home.

 Depending on the dynamics of your home, an entire room might be a bit much to ask or picture right now – no worries.
 This quiet area set aside for you can be: